School Board Policy Manual

 G. Use of formal reporting forms is not mandatory.

 H. The school district will respect the privacy of the complainant, the individual(s) against whom the complaint is filed, and the witnesses as much as possible, consistent with the school district’s legal obligations to investigate, to take appropriate action, and to conform with any discovery or disclosure obligations.
+The school district’s treatment of information related to a complaint and investigation is subject at all times to the Minnesota Government Data Practices Act and other application data privacy laws.

 B. The investigation may consist of personal interviews with the complainant, the individual(s) against whom the complaint is filed, and others who may have knowledge of the alleged incident(s) or circumstances giving rise to the complaint.
 The investigation may also consist of any other methods and documents deemed pertinent by the investigator.